sagesharp/code-of-conduct-template/code-of-conduct/example-scope.md

   * con suite
   * meal areas
   * party suites
-  * hallways, elevators, and stairs that connect any of the above spaces
+  * walkways, hallways, elevators, and stairs that connect any of the above spaces

 Official online spaces, including: